Becoming a Chief Financial Officer (CFO)

 Main activities of a chief financial officer

-Within the company, CFOs are responsible for managing financial activities such as accounting, budgeting, forecasting, financial reporting, and risk management.
-Their strategic role includes ensuring regulatory compliance, safeguarding the company’s financial health, and providing accurate and timely financial reports to support decision-making by the executive suite and board of directors.
+Within the company, CFOs are responsible for managing financial activities such as accounting, budgeting, forecasting, financial statements, financial reporting, and risk management.
+Their strategic role includes ensuring regulatory compliance, safeguarding the company’s financial health, and providing accurate and timely reports to support decision-making by the executive suite and board of directors.

 Required skills for a CFO